coetus-jd/unity-physics/README.md

 - [C#](https://docs.microsoft.com/en-us/dotnet/csharp/)

 ## :running_man: Installing and Running
- 1. Clone this repository `git clone https://github.com/coetus-jd/unity-physics.git`;
+ 1. Clone this repository `git clone https://github.com/coetus-jd/unity-physics.git`
  2. Open `unity-physics` folder with Unity and be happy 😄.

 ## :recycle: Contribute
- 1. Fork this repository;
+ 1. Fork this repository
  2. Create a branch with your feature: ```git checkout -b my-feature```
  3. Commit your changes: ```git commit -m 'feat: My new feature'```
  4. Push your branch: ```git push origin my-feature```

 ## :page_with_curl:	License
-This project is under the MIT license.
-Take a look at the [LICENSE](LICENSE.md) file for more details.
+This project is under the GPL-3.0 license.
+Take a look at the [LICENSE](LICENSE) file for more details.